OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

-## Opencage Data Ltd Data Processing Agreement
+## Opencage GmbH Data Processing Agreement

 This document lays out the responsibilities of OpenCage GmbH (German company registration: Münster HR B 17983), hereafter referred to as OpenCage, to its customers with regards to data protection in general and the European Union’s General Data Protection Regulation (GDPR) specifically.